-The nose warms, moistens, and filters the air we breathe as the air travels into the lungs.
+The nose and mouth warm, moisten, and filter the air we breathe as the air travels into the lungs.
 If you have either a laryngectomy or tracheostomy, this system is by-passed.
-You may have trouble keeping your airways moist.
+You may have trouble keeping your airway moist.
 This may cause a dry irritated airway known as tracheitis.

 If you live in a cold climate, you need to add humidity to the air.
 Heat sources can rob moisture from the air in your home making it harder to breathe.